expo/expo/docs/pages/eas-update/deployment-patterns.md

 This flow is like an un-versioned variant of the "branch promotion flow".
 We do not track release versions with branches.
 Instead, we'll have persistent "staging" and "production" branches that we can merge into forever.
 Here are the parts of the deployment process above that make up this flow:

-Creating builds: (b) Create builds for production use and separate builds for testing use.
+Creating builds: (b) Create builds for production and separate builds for testing.

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.